-The contractual cash flows of the Fund's debt securities are solely payments of principal and interest ("SPPI").
+The contractual cash flows of the Fund's debt securities are solely principal and interest ("SPPI").
 However, these securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Fund's business model's objective.
-Consequently, all investments and derivatives not designated as hedging instruments are measured at fair value through profit or loss.
+Consequently, all investments are measured at fair value through profit or loss.